savasick/arpspoof/README.md

 # ARP Spoof

-This Python script performs an ARP spoofing attack to disable devices and intercept traffic.
-It sends forged ARP messages across the network, associating the attacker's MAC address with the IP address of a legitimate device, such as a router or another computer.
+This Python script performs an one way ARP spoofing attack to intercept traffic.
+It sends fake ARP messages across the network, associating the attacker's MAC address with the IP address of a legitimate device, such as a router or another computer.

 ### install